-After integrating your campaign with Google Search Console, you can easily navigate to the Google Search Console tab.
+After integrating your campaign with Google Search Console, easily navigate to the Google Search Console tab.
 You’ll then see something like this.

-In the upper right corner, you can simply toggle between dates to see how this month, or last month, or last year’s performance looked like.
+In the upper right corner, simply toggle between dates to see what this month, or last month, or last year’s performance looked like.

 You can also, in the upper left corner, toggle between: